How to Open a New Zealand Bank Account

-For many backpackers and working holidaymakers, opening an new bank account when travelling overseas can be quite daunting.
+For many backpackers and working holidaymakers, opening a new bank account when travelling overseas can be quite daunting.
 You may find yourself lost and drowning in the options of banks, interest rates, and fees attached.
 So where do you start?

 EFTPOS, debit and credit cards

 Firstly, let’s assume you are the average traveller that wants a place to store your money in bank X and you are in need of a way of accessing that money electronically, then good news!
-It is going to be free ride for you.
-All the bank accounts listed below come with a free EFTPOS card – that’s your debit card to use at ATMs and to pay on chip and pin machines in stores.
+It is going to be a free ride for you.
+All the bank accounts listed below come with a free EFTPOS card – that’s your debit card to use at ATMs and to pay on-chip and pin machines in stores.

 If you want to be able to pay for things over the Internet, then you’ll need a Visa or MasterCard.
 Acquiring a Visa or MasterCard debit card will cost you an annual or one-off fee of around NZ$10.
 This card usually takes about a week to process, so is delivered to your postal address.